 We have expert betting tips for the card this Saturday at Ballarat that features 10 quality betting races.

-The Ballarat Cup headlines the premier card on Saturday and we have our best value bets for the entire card.
+The Ballarat Cup takes centre stage and we have our best value bets for the premier Victorian card.

 Ballarat horse racing tips

 Race 1.
 (12:10) Teh Haymarket BM84 (1400m)

 #4 – Lighthouse @ $2.35 – Bet @ Sportsbet

 Lighthouse comes off a win at Kyneton and it came by four lengths, so she should have no problem handling this level of opposition.

 The five-year-old mare is a four-time winner from 10 starts, and although yet to race at Ballarat, she looks well placed.

 The money has come and that is a good sign.